Michael McIndoe: Barnsley

-In the 2006–07 pre-season, McIndoe signed for newly promoted Championship side Barnsley for £125,000.
+In the 2006–07 pre-season, McIndoe signed for newly promoted Championship club Barnsley for £125,000.
 On 8 August 2006 he scored in his second match in a 3–2 win against Hull City.
 On 4 November 2006 McIndoe also scored in the Yorkshire derby against Leeds United, from outside the box with a low-driven shot.
-He scored 5 goals in 20 matches before Wolves made a £250,000 offer to Barnsley which was accepted in December 2006.
+He scored 5 goals in 20 matches before Wolverhampton Wanderers made a £250,000 offer to Barnsley which was accepted in December 2006.

 Wolverhampton Wanderers

-McIndoe signed a 3-year contract under manager Mick McCarthy.
+McIndoe signed a three-year contract under manager Mick McCarthy.
 He scored his first goal for Wolves against Sheffield Wednesday away in a 2–2 draw.
 On a 22 April 2007 Wolves played Birmingham City in the West Midlands derby, McIndoe scored two headers but then missed a penalty in the last minute for a hat-trick, losing 3–2.
 Wolves finished 5th which saw them face rivals West Bromwich Albion in the play-off semi-finals.
 Albion beat Wolves 4–2 on aggregate over the two matches.
 Since joining Wolves he played in every match making 32 appearances, scoring 3 goals and numerous assists.

 Bristol City

-In July 2007, McIndoe signed a 3-year contract with Championship side Bristol City reuniting with manager Gary Johnson for an undisclosed fee believed to be in the region of £500,000.
+In July 2007, McIndoe signed a three-year contract with Championship club Bristol City reuniting with manager Gary Johnson for an undisclosed fee believed to be in the region of £500,000.
 On 15 September 2007 he scored his first goal for the Robins in an away match against Coventry City winning 3–0.
 McIndoe helped Bristol City have a successful season finishing 4th.
 In the play-off semi-final against Crystal Palace, he scored a 30-yard free kick in extra-time taking Bristol City to their first Championship play-off final at Wembley Stadium against Hull City in front of almost 90,000.
 Dean Windass scored the winning goal for Hull City taking them into the Premier League.
 In his first season with the Robins, McIndoe made 49 appearances scoring 7 goals from midfield.
 Gary Johnson rewarded McIndoe with a new 3-year contract.

 In the 2008–09 season McIndoe made 48 appearances scoring 6 goals finishing 10th in the Championship.